threemmm/ENGG-6600-Cyber-Security-for-Engineers/notebooks/README.md

 ## Disclaimer

-The main workshop notebooks (`00-ML-workshop.ipynb`, `01-ML-workshop.ipynb`, and `02-ML-workshop.ipynb`) are provided by the professor of the course "ENGG 6600 Cyber Security for Engineers." at University of Guelph - Fall 2023.
+The main workshop notebooks (`00-ML-workshop.ipynb`, `01-ML-workshop.ipynb`, and `02-ML-workshop.ipynb`) are provided by the professor of the course "ENGG 6600 Cyber Security for Engineers" at University of Guelph - Fall 2023.
 The content, structure, and views expressed in these notebooks are the intellectual property of the course instructor and are used here for educational purposes under academic guidelines.

 ---